Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/quick-start.rst

        $concordium-client module deploy my_module.wasm.v1 --name my_deployed_module

-    If successful, the output should be similar to the following:
+    If successful, the output will be similar to the following:

     .. code-block:: console